Expander Decomposition with Almost Optimal Overhead: Open Questions

 A \emph{tree flow sparsifier} for $G$ with quality $\gamma$ is a tree $T$ such that for every $\deg_G$-respecting demand matrix $D$ (i.e., $\sum_u D(v,u)\le \deg_G(v)$ for all $v$), \begin{itemize} \item if $D$ is routable in $G$ with congestion~$1$, then $D$ is routable in $T$ with congestion~$1$, and \item if $D$ is routable in $T$ with congestion~$1$, then $D$ is routable in $G$ with congestion at most $\gamma$. \end{itemize} As with cut vs.\ flow expansion, tree flow sparsifiers are strictly stronger: every tree flow sparsifier of quality $\gamma$ is also a tree cut sparsifier of quality $\gamma$, whereas a tree cut sparsifier of quality $\gamma$ only implies a tree flow sparsifier with an additional $O(\log n)$ loss in general.

 The qualitative picture here mirrors expander decomposition.
 There is an $\Omega(\log n)$ graph-theoretic lower bound (already for tree cut sparsifiers, e.g.\ on grids)~\cite{maggs1997exploiting,bartal1997line}.
 Existentially, this barrier can be matched up to lower-order factors: tree cut sparsifiers of quality $O(\log n\log\log n)$ exist for every graph~\cite{racke2014improved}.

 However, all known \emph{polynomial-time} constructions lose an additional polylogarithmic factor beyond the existential bound: the best current algorithms achieve roughly $O(\log^{1.5} n\log\log n)$ for tree cut sparsifiers~\cite{racke2014improved} and $O(\log^{2} n\log\log n)$ for tree flow sparsifiers~\cite{harrelson2003polynomial}.
+Recent work \cite{racke2014computing,henzinger2025improved,agassy2025improved} focused on faster construction time but did \emph{not} lead to improved quality.

 Given that our work essentially removes the analogous extra loss for flow-expander decompositions, it is natural to ask whether the same is possible for tree flow sparsifiers.

 \begin{conjecture} There is a polynomial-time algorithm that constructs a tree flow sparsifier with quality $\log^{1+o(1)} n$ for every $n$-vertex undirected graph. \end{conjecture}